DenverSherman/Crypto_Accounting/README.md

 Predictions are then added to our dataframe as we move towards clustering and visualization.

 ## Visualization
-Our data is later scaled for display in a 3D scatter plot.
+PCA data is displayed in a 3D scatter plot.

+An Interactive table is generated detailing all tradeable currencies.

+A Scatterplot details the scaled-coin mining and supply statistics.